tdemin16/group-robust_machine_unlearning/README.md

 ## Run Experiments
 Run each experiment using `python main.py` with different arguments.
-As different unlearning ratios results in different splits, we pretrain and retrain one set of models for each split.
+As different unlearning ratios result in different splits, we pretrain and retrain one set of models for each split.
-We suggest training `pretrain` and `retrain` first and the unlearn.
+We suggest training `pretrain` and `retrain` first and then unlearn.
-Run `python main.py --help` for the full list of available arguements.
+Run `python main.py --help` for the full list of available arguments.
 Below we report a couple of scenarios.

 ### Pretrain